RiazBhuiyanX/python-metrics-engine/README.md

 ### 🧠 Why Scaled ≠ Always Lower Drawdown

-One might expect **Scaled** versions to always reduce drawdown — but in my case, that wasn’t always true.
+You might expect the **Scaled** versions to always have lower drawdown than their All-In counterparts — but that wasn’t always true in my tests.
 Here’s why:

 #### 🔸 1. **Slower Execution Accumulation**

 In Scaled mode, positions are built gradually.
-This means exposure increases _after_ the signal, not instantly.
-If the price moves against the position during accumulation, losses compound over time.
+That means your exposure actually increases _after_ the initial signal, not all at once.
+If the price starts moving against the position during that accumulation phase, the losses can compound as you continue to add into a losing trade.

 #### 🔸 2. **Prolonged Partial Holding**

-Unlike All-In (which exits fully), Scaled mode reduces position size slowly.
-This can **prolong time in drawdown**, especially in volatile chop.
+Unlike All-In (which exits a position fully on a sell signal), Scaled mode only trims the position.
+This can **extend the time spent in drawdown** since you’re still partially in the trade while the market is going against you.
+In a volatile chop, you might sit in a drawdown longer with a scaled approach.

 #### 🔸 3. **Short Duration Simulation**

-With only ~3.5 days of data, **short-term volatility has a disproportionate impact**.
-One or two unlucky entries in Scaled mode may skew drawdown without enough time to recover.
+With only \~3.5 days of data, **short-term volatility can skew things a lot**.
+One or two unlucky entries for the Scaled strategy (especially early on) might make its drawdown look worse, and there wasn’t a lot of time for it to recover.
+In a longer test, those instances might average out, but here they had an outsized impact.

 ---